Academic Policies

 Faculty members may choose to informally resolve incidents of academic misconduct through the Faculty Disposition process or may refer complaints to the Center for Student Conduct.
 See this Academic Misconduct Resource Sheet for Instructors with helpful information to guide instructors through their options.
 If the student has a history of prior misconduct at the University, the Center for Student Conduct will investigate the matter and issue formal academic misconduct charges.

 If a student is found responsible for academic misconduct through the Center for Student Conduct’s process there will be a resolution plan, which will include University sanctions.
 Sanctions range from a non-reportable warning through dismissal from the University.
 In most cases, resolution plans will also include educational sanctions such as reflective writing assignment, activities, and workshops.
-Academic penalties may only be imposed by faculty members and include but are not limited to resubmitting assignments, grade adjustments, or even failing the assignment or course.
+Faculty members should use the RD, Review Deferred, grade option while the matter is pending.
+At the conclusion of the matter, penalties may only be imposed by faculty members and include but are not limited to resubmitting assignments, grade adjustments, or even failing the assignment or course.

 The Center for Student Conduct is available for consultation by calling 510-643-9069 or emailing studentconduct@berkeley.edu.